kamwoods/disktype/README.md

 the proper mapping, with the exception of the Apple UDIF format.

 See the online documentation at <http://disktype.sourceforge.net/doc/>
-for more details on the supported formats and their quirks.
+for more details on the supported formats and their quirks (or view the same pages offline in the doc/ directory in this repository).

 # Maintenance and Planned Updates